 Columbia Basin Research (CBR) is an interdisciplinary research center in the School of Aquatic and Fishery Sciences at the University of Washington whose mission is to provide quantitative approaches to issues involving endangered salmonid stocks in the West.
 CBR provides environmental and fish data, science-based real-time forecasts of fish survival and migration, and quantitative tools and interpretation for conservation and management of endangered fish populations in regulated rivers.

 CBR began over 30 years ago with Professors John R. Skalski and James J. Anderson, providing robust statistical analyses, forecast models, and online databases to support fish, wildlife, and resource managers in the Columbia River Basin.
 In recent years, the center has expanded its services and research to the Central Valley of California.
 In 2021, Drs.
 Rebecca A. Buchanan and Jennifer L. Gosselin assumed Co-Directorship of CBR.

-We focus on mark-recapture tagging studies, primarily on salmonid stocks in the Columbia Basin, but including such studies as abundance of martens and fishers in Michigan or mourning doves in Missouri.
+The applied ecological research under the direction of Dr. Buchanan focuses on statistical methods and mark-recapture tagging studies, primarily for salmonid stocks in the Columbia River Basin and California's Central Valley.
+We develop study designs and new statistical methods for assessing all parts of tagging studies and support managers in interpreting study results.
 Our goal is to ensure that tagging studies are conducted with the best available design and analysis by providing sample size guidance, statistical consultation, and analytical software.
-We also provide statistical analysis and interpretation of life-cycle information on the web for monitoring and evaluation for salmonid stocks in the Northwest region.
+We also provide statistical analysis and interpretation of life-cycle information on the Web for monitoring and evaluation of salmonid stocks.